tethysplatform/tethys/docs/getting_started/view.rst

       <script src="{% static 'my_first_app/js/main.js' %}" type="text/javascript"></script>
     {% endblock %}

 The :file:`base.html` contains several blocks that your app templates can override or extend.
-The Blocks you will use most often are``app_navigation_items``, ``app_content``, and, ``app_actions``.
-These blocks correspond with different parts of the app interface (shown in Figure 1).
+The Blocks you will use most often are ``app_navigation_items``, ``app_content``, and, ``app_actions``.
+These blocks correspond with different parts of the app interface (shown in the figure below).
 All of your app templates should extend the :file:`base.html` file.
 As a rule, content that you would like to be present in all your templates should be included in the :file:`base.html` and content that is specific to a certain template should be included in that template.
 A brief explanation of each block is provided.

 .. figure:: ../images/template_blocks.png
     :width: 650px

-    **Figure 1.** The blocks of the :file:`base.html` template correspond with different parts of the interface: (1) app_navigation_items, (2) app_content, and (3) app_actions.
+    The blocks of the :file:`base.html` template correspond with different parts of the interface: (1) app_navigation_items, (2) app_content, and (3) app_actions.

 title
 -----